bids-apps/tracula/README.md

                             parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list. (default: None)
+      --session_label SESSION_LABEL [SESSION_LABEL ...]
+                            The label of the sessions that should be analyzed.
+The label corresponds to ses-<session_label> from the BIDS spec (so it does not include "ses-").
+If this parameter is not provided all sessions should be analyzed.
+Multiple sessions can be specified with a space separated list. (default: None)
       --freesurfer_dir FREESURFER_DIR
-                            The directory with the freesurfer data.
-If not specified, output_dir is assumed to be populated with freesurfer data. (default: None)
+                            The directory with the FreeSurfer data.
+If not specified, FreeSurfer data is written into output_dir.
-      --stages {prep,bedp,path,all} [{prep,bedp,path,all} ...]
+                            If FreeSurfer data cannot be found for a subject, this app will run FreeSurfer as well. (default: None) --stages {prep,bedp,path,all} [{prep,bedp,path,all} ...]
                             Participant-level trac-all stages to run.
 Passing"all"
+                            will run "prep", "bedp" and "path". (default: ['all']) --n_cpus N_CPUS       Number of CPUs/cores available to use. (default: 1) --run-freesurfer-tests-only
+                            Dev option to enable freesurfer tests on circleci (default: False)
-                            will run "prep", "bedp" and "path". (default: ['all']) -v, --version         show program's version number and exit
+      -v, --version         show program's version number and exit